niikkiin/niikkiin/README.md

 ![](https://komarev.com/ghpvc/?username=niikkiin&color=E8BACE&label=My+visitors)

-I am full-stack developer who deeply adore being multi-disciplined on my field of interests.
+I am frontend engineer who deeply adore being multi-disciplined on my field of interests.
 My focus is working on engaging applications across diferrent devices out there.
 I believe that bringing design to life with the help of programming is essential.
 So I specialize in a multi-disciplinary approach to my work that incorporates design and development.

 - 🔭 I’m currently working on my **Personal Portfolio**